The gyromagnetic factor of charged rotating black holes in various dimensions from scattering amplitudes: Discussion

 Finally, the main insight of this work is that, by introducing a Pauli-like interaction we probed the magnetic properties of these higher-dimensional BHs.
 Matching the amplitude-based computations to far-field asymptotic behavior of charged Myers-Perry like solutions in $d+1$ dimensions gives a gyromagnetic factor of $\mathfrak{g}_{\mathrm{BH}}=\frac{d-1}{d-2}$, which in EFT language corresponds to the introduction of a Pauli parameter $\zeta=-\frac{d-3}{2\,(d-2)}$.
 Notably, this result is independent of the presence of a Chern-Simons term.
 This universality arises because such interaction does not contribute to the electromagnetic dipole moment of the solution.
 Consequently, our general result applies equally to the rotating BH solutions of~\cite{Aliev:2004ec,Aliev:2006yk} and those of~\cite{Chong:2005hr,Kunz:2017pnm}.

 The natural next step is to push our framework to quadrupole order, for instance, by employing charged spin-$1$ fields, where even gravitational multipoles became non-trivial, as already explored in the chargeless higher-dimensional case~\cite{Kleihaus:2007kc,Gambino:2024uge}.
+Moreover it would be interesting to compare our analysis with the results in~\cite{Deshpande:2024vbn} where the CCLP solution is extended to odd spacetime dimensions higher than $D=5$.